 Instead of spending so much money on Slack, the company should rather invest the money in further development of its own productivity products to make them even more attractive for business customers.
-Teams seems to be one of the results of this strategy.
+This is one of the ways for saving money for the company and Teams seems to be one of the results of this strategy.

 As one of the world’s largest business software vendors, Microsoft places great importance on adaptability and security.
 Important factors are among the most important purchase criteria, especially in the business sector.
 Teams include extensible APIs to fit the workspace.
 Configurable tabs also offer quick access to frequently used documents.
 And it enables the integration of third-party services, like Asana.

 In addition, Microsoft has integrated support for the Microsoft Bot Framework.
 This way, companies like Slack can develop their own bots and integrate them into teams.
 As for security, data is always encrypted.
 And it supports important compliance standards, such as EU Model Clauses, ISO 27001, SOC 2, and HIPAA.

 With Workplace, Facebook is entering the business productivity software market for the first time.
 In short, the new communication platform offers an internal Facebook as we know it privately.
 Therefore, it is not necessary to explain the system in this regard.
 And most users should be able to find their way around quickly.

 With familiar features, Workplace is easy and intuitive to use right from the start.